matthias-prangl/hsro-inf-kp.github.io/README.md

         Car{model: "Clio".to_string(), year: 1998} ];
 } //cars gets dropped
 ```
-Since each value has a singe owner, in this example each `Car` owns its fields which in turn own their values.
+Since each value has a single owner, in this example each `Car` owns its fields which in turn own their values.
-`cars` owns a vector which owns its elements of type `Car`.
+`cars` own a vector which owns its elements of type `Car`.
 As soon as the vector leaves the scope every value associated with `cars` is _dropped_.
 Dropping a value means the memory associated with this value is freed.